bitovi/academy/src/angular/3-creating-components/creating-components.md

 ## Problem 1: Creating a Home Component With a Dynamic Title Member

-Let's begin to build out the main views of our app.
-We'll create a home view now, and restaurant list view in the next exercise.
+Let’s begin to build out the main views of our app.
+We’ll create a home view now, and restaurant list view in the next exercise.

 ## P1: What You Need to Know